GL Communications Inc.

 • Supports decoding of encapsulated protocols, and long frames up to 16 Kbytes.

-• Summary view displays LAPF information like DLCI, FECN, BECN, Q.933 Message Type, IP address, TCP/UDP port address etc.
+• Summary View displays LAPF information like DLCI, FECN, BECN, Q.933 Message Type, IP address, TCP/UDP port address, and etc in a tabular format.

-• Detailed view displays easy to understand decodes of user selected frame
+• Detail View decodes of user selected frame from the Summary View.

-• Call Trace view displays called/ calling number, released calls, call status, & more.
+• Call Detail View displays called/ calling number, released calls, call status, & more.

-• Capability to export summary as well as detail information to an ASCII file for subsequent import into a database or spreadsheet.
+• Capability to export Summary View details to a comma separated values (CSV) format for subsequent import into a database or spreadsheet.

 • Remote monitoring capability using GL's Network Surveillance System.